 Once considered a basic, utilitarian window covering, roller shades are now available in a multitude of materials, patterns, and textures.
 The vinyl roller shades of days past have been revamped to reveal an enticing shade with a keen fashion sense.
 There are so many materials available to choose from that they almost rival drapery in selection.
 Due to their inherently minimal nature, roller shades tend to be overlooked for more robust treatments like roman shades or drapery.
 But it is this very nature that makes them an ideal candidate for so many design styles, both standalone and layered.
+Roller shades effortlessly blend into any room.

 It’s true that roller shades are ideal for casual applications, but I find myself using them for so many types of design and room styles beyond that.
 This shade archetype has such flexibility and is so chameleon-like in nature that it can find a home in almost any space.
 With its boldness of color and pattern, there are no breaks in the line to detract from the nominal statement of roller shades.

 A brightly colored shade in a nursery or child’s room makes a playful impression that is also safe for little ones.
 Layering in patterned rollers to the living room adds a pop of interest that can easily be tucked away with the pull of a shade.
-Blindsgalore even has rollers that can be designed and printed, allowing them to be unique to the space and creating a one-of-a-kind look that is designed by you.
+Blindsgalore even has rollers that can be designed and personally printed, allowing them to be unique to the space and creating a one-of-a-kind look that is designed by you.

 Being such a fan of woven wood shades, I tend to use them to the point of excess and have to hold myself back for fear of overuse.
 The struggle is real, ya’ll.
 Sometimes the heavy stack and fold of woven woods are not ideal for the design of a room but the natural look of the material is always a smart choice.
-Lucky us, woven woods have made their way onto roller shades, opening up more possibilities to use this favorite fabric.
-Think of it, a woven wood shade with the ease of roller – be still my beating heart.
+Lucky us, as woven woods have made their way onto roller shades, opening up more possibilities to use this favorite fabric.
+Think of it as a woven wood shade with the ease of roller – be still my beating heart.

 Natural shades are such a beautiful way to bring the outside in that they play very well in modern rustic rooms as well as beach inspired spaces.
 Introducing them into an all-white bedroom to add texture without distracting from the simplicity, is a lovely way to complete the design for a finished look.